 This is also an excellent way to increase the power of your small company’s SEO (search engine optimization) results.
 Considering how popular most of these types of websites are, Google often gives them a lot of favor and ranks these pages highly.

-As we can see, content marketing is a great way for small businesses to get their respective names out there.
+As we can see, learning about content marketing for small businesses is a great thing to do.
 Are you looking for more tips to help your small business with content marketing?
 Make sure to think about visiting my recent post about content marketing tips for law firms.